AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Labels and Tooltips

 In this section we will explain how to add and configure data labels and tooltips.
-Full explanation of formatting and tuning visual appearance for them can be found in Labels and Tooltips.

-If you want to configure data labels and tooltips for all series - you should do that in {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods.
-You can tune their visual appearance, positioning and format.
+If you want to configure data labels and tooltips for all series - you should use {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods.
+Adding attributes with values to these methods, you can change visual appearance, position and format of the same-named elements.

-When formatting data labels text we will use {api:anychart.core.ui.LabelsFactory#textFormatter}**.textFormatter()**{api} to show month name.
-Otherwise sales will be displayed here.
+When formatting data labels' text we use {api:anychart.core.ui.LabelsFactory#textFormatter}**.textFormatter()**{api} method to show month's name.

 ```
     var series= chart.bar(data);